Kamla is a college (CPTBC ) registered physiotherapist.

 For 10 years, Kamla worked in the Occupational Rehabilitation Setting which gave her a wealth of experience working with Sports Medicine Physicians and clients suffering with chronic pain.

 In 2017, Kamla had the opportunity to work as a Quality Assurance Supervisor for WorkSafeBC's Health Care Programs.
-This allowed her to work closely with Physiotherapists, Hand Therapist's, Physicians, Occupational Rehabilitation Clinicians, and Massage Therapist's across B.C.
+This allowed her to work closely with Physical Therapists, Hand Therapist's, Physicians, Occupational Rehabilitation Clinicians, and Massage Therapist's across B.C.
 Her experience at WorkSafeBC identified her love for inspiring other physiotherapists to have a powerful impact on both their clients and the profession.
 This lead Kamla to pursue her Master of Rehabilitation Degree through UBC.

 In 2019, Kamla and her horse, Davina moved to the Netherlands to train with Olympic Silver Medalist, Coby van Baalen.